All unraced horses or horses under a ban must meet a qualification standard before being eligible to race.

 - The Concessions Matrix is exclusive to any Mares or Junior concessions.

-- All 2yo’s competing in open age ratings races will receive a 10-point concession (capped at 30)
+- 2yo’s with a National Rating of NR58 or lower competing in open age ratings races will receive a 14-point concession (capped at 36)

 - All 3yo’s competing in open age ratings races will receive not less than a 5-point concession (capped at 40)

 - Any horse claiming using the matrix provided cannot reduce its rating below 40.